Elan456/cu-autograder-framework/README.md

 ## Files (and what they do)

-Even though many files are mentioned, the two things that must be changed are the `test.py` folder and addding drivers to the `drivers` directory.
+Even though many files are mentioned, the two things that must be changed are the `test.py` folder and adding drivers to the `drivers` directory.

 * `setup.sh` - Ran when the autograder docker image is built.
 This is where you should install any dependencies that your autograder needs and setup users.
-You could compile code here, but it's easier to handle errors and display them nicely if you compile in the `tests.py` file.
+You could compile code here, but it's easier to handle errors and display them nicely if you compile in the `test.py` file.
 * `run_autograder` - What Gradescope runs when the autograder is executed.
   This is typically used to start the Python test script.
 * `run_tests.py` - Finds all the unit tests within the `tests` directory and runs them.
 It then logs the results to a `results.json` This shouldn't need to be changed.
+Typically, it just runs `test.py`
 * `requirements.txt` - A list of Python packages that need to be installed for the autograder to run.
 * `ziper.sh` - A small script that zips up the autograder for upload to